UK to France ferries at a glance

 Before you pick a route, look beyond the sailing time alone.
 The best ferry to France is often the one that gives you the easiest full travel day, not just the shortest crossing.

-- Western routes can replace road miles: crossings from Portsmouth, Poole or Plymouth take longer on the water, but they can put you much closer to Normandy, Brittany or western France.
-That can be a better fit than driving all the way to Dover first.
+- Western routes can replace road miles: crossings from Portsmouth, Poole or Plymouth take longer on the water, but can put you much closer to your final destination in France.

-- Overnight ferries are part of the journey: on routes such as Portsmouth ⇄ Caen, Portsmouth ⇄ Saint-Malo or Plymouth ⇄ Roscoff, a cabin can turn the crossing into a useful hotel night at sea.
+- A cabin changes the journey: on routes such as Portsmouth-Caen, Portsmouth-Saint-Malo or Plymouth-Roscoff, an overnight sailing can work like a moving hotel.
 With children, we would book cabins early rather than leaving it to the last minute.

-- Check your vehicle details carefully: roof boxes, bike racks, trailers, caravans and campervans can affect the fare and the space needed on the car deck.
+- Vehicle details matter: roof boxes, bike racks, trailers, caravans and campervans can affect the fare and the space needed on the car deck.
 It is better to enter the right dimensions when booking than to fix it at the port.

 Which ferry to France suits your trip?